Go With The Flow

 We’ve all been taught to be kinder to the planet – but the wrong disposal of sanitary pads can be detrimental to the planet, and the beings in it.
 Menstrual hygiene is not just about the use of sanitary pads, but also about their safe and hygienic disposal.

-Which is the topic of today’s blog: How to dispose your sanitary pads properly, and why it’s a matter of great importance.
+This is the topic of today’s blog: How to dispose of your sanitary pads properly, and why it’s a matter of great importance.

 Sanitary Pad Disposal: Why Is It Important to Properly Dispose of Sanitary Pads?